 The best way to earn Citi Double Cash rewards is through credit card spend.
-Technically, this card earns 1% when you make a purchase and 1% when you pay your credit card bill.
-I find it simpler to say that this card earns 2% cash back.
-And, since rewards can be converted to ThankYou points, 2% cash back is identical to 2X ThankYou points on all spend.
+Technically, this card earns 1 point per dollar (1%) when you make a purchase and 1 points per dollar (1%) when you pay your credit card bill.
+I find it simpler to say that this card earns 2X everywhere, or 2% cash back.

 The Citi Double Cash card is particularly good for “non bonus” spend.
 For example, some cards earn bonuses at restaurants, some at grocery stores, some at gas stations, etc. The Double Cash is one of the most rewarding cards for all other (not bonused) spend.

 Our Manufactured Spending Complete Guide lists many ways to increase credit card spend to earn more rewards.
 Here are a few examples that are particularly rewarding with the Double Cash card:

 - Pay bills with Plastiq: Plastiq charges 2.85% to pay most bills by credit card.
 Paying with the Double Cash card is therefore like buying ThankYou points for 1.425 cents per point.
 That’s an OK deal if you plan to transfer those points to airline miles to book high value awards.

 - Pay federal taxes: You can pay your estimated federal taxes by credit card for as low as 1.87% in fees.
 This is a way to buy ThankYou points for less than a penny each!

 - Buy Visa gift cards at Simon Mall: The Double Cash card is one of the most rewarding options for these purchases.

 Citi Double Cash Redeem Rewards

 Double Cash cardholders can redeem their ThankYou points for cash back at a rate of 1 cent for each point.